yongbinfeng/Pileup_GNN/README.md

 # Pileup_GNN
-This repository is the implementation in PyTorch for the paper "Semi-supervised Graph Neural Networks for Pileup Per Particle Identification".
+This repository collects the code for the study of apply semi-supervised GNN for pileup mitigation, on the full Geant-based simulation samples.

+The original code is based on [this repository](https://github.com/sallylsk/Pileup_GNN), with the paper [here](https://arxiv.org/abs/2203.15823).

 ## Datasets ##
 Full sim datasets based on NanoAOD.